multimethods/multimethods.github.io/content/post/20200306_chiir2020_cancelled.md

 ---
 title: CHIIR Cancelled
 date: "2020-03-06T00:00:00Z"
-summary:
+summary: "The planned CHIIR tutorial on multi-method evaluation cannot take place as CHIIR 2020 was cancelled."

-authors:
+#authors:
-- Christine Bauer
+#- Christine Bauer

 tags:
 - tutorial
 - CHIIR

 categories:
-- tutorials
+- tutorial
 ---

 Unfortunately, CHIIR 2020 was cancelled.
 So, with it, also the tutorial on multi-method evaluation is cancelled.